IceWizard7/frostbyte-cpu/README.md

 ## What's in this repo?

-All the supporting code I wrote for my Minecraft CPU.
+All the supporting code I wrote for my Minecraft Redstone Computer.

 ### `assembler_to_schematic/`